vamsibrp/vamsibrp.github.io/_posts/2021-01-10-best-practices-in-python.md

  Package and distribution management.

 ### Requirement file
 stored as ./requirement.txt present on the root of the repo.
 It specifies the pip dependencies required to contribute to the project: testing, building, and generating documentation.
-Refer [refernce page](https://pip.pypa.io/en/stable/user_guide/#requirements-files) for wide insights.
+Refer .... for wide insights.
 If your project has no development dependencies, or if you prefer setting up a development environment via setup.py, this file may be unnecessary.

 ### Documentation
 saved as ./docs/ on root folder.
 It conatains information about Package Reference documentation